firagonb3/mdToHt/README.md

   </a>
 </p>

+# Documentation

+## Description:
 > mdToHt is a desktop application based on Electron that allows for real-time conversion of Markdown to HTML.
 The application features an intuitive and easy-to-use interface that displays the Markdown text written in a panel on the left and the converted HTML version in another panel on the right.
 Additionally, the application allows for the loading of .md files for real-time conversion.
+>## Instructions for use:
+>To use the mdToHt application, follow these steps:
+>1. <a href="https://github.com/firagonb3/mdToHt/releases/tag/0.1" target="_blank">Download</a> and open the mdToHt application.
+>2.
+Write or paste your content in the panel on the left.
+The application will convert it in real-time and display the HTML version in the panel on the right.
+>3.
+Once you are satisfied with the HTML version of your content, click on the export button in the top right corner to download the content in HTML.
+>4.
+Once you are satisfied with the HTML version of your content, click on the export button in the top right corner to download the content in HTML.
+>## Atajos de teclado
+>Sure!
+Here are the keyboard shortcuts for mdToHt:
+>+ To save your content: Ctrl + S
+>+ To export your content as HTML: Ctrl + Alt + S

 ## Install